sepandhaghighi/mnimi/README.md

 ----------

-Mnimi is a game of memory skill inspired by Simon electronic game.
+**Mnimi** is a game of memory skill inspired by [Simon electronic game](https://en.wikipedia.org/wiki/Simon_(game)).
 The game creates a series of lights and requires a user to repeat the sequence.

-If the user succeeds, the series becomes progressively longer and more complex.
+Initially, the game has four colored buttons.
+A round in **Mnimi** consists of the game lighting up one or more buttons in a random order, after which the player must reproduce that order by pressing the buttons.
+As the game progresses, the number of colors, buttons to be pressed and sequence speed increases.
 Once the user fails, the game is over.

+In Greek, **Mnimi** means memory.

 <p align="center">
   <img src="http://www.mnimi.ir/images/help.gif" alt="Mnimi Animation" width="550px" height="700px">